Graham Yallop

 Graham Neil Yallop (born 7 October 1952) is a former Australian international cricketer.
-Yallop played Test and One Day International cricket for the Australia national cricket team between 1976 and 1984, captaining the side briefly during the World Series Cricket era in the late 1970s.
+Yallop played Test and One Day International cricket for the Australia national cricket team between 1976 and 1984, captaining the team briefly during the World Series Cricket era in the late 1970s.
 A technically correct left-handed batsman, Yallop played domestically for Victoria, invariably batting near the top of the order and led Victoria to two Sheffield Shield titles.
 He was the first player to wear a full helmet in a Test match.

 Early life

-Yallop was born at Balwyn, Victoria in 1952 and played for Richmond age-group sides in the Dowling Shield during the late 1960s.
+Yallop was born at Balwyn, Victoria in 1952 and played for Richmond age-group teams in the Dowling Shield during the late 1960s.
 In the summer of 1970/71, he made his grade cricket debut for the club, as well as playing in several games for the Victorian Schools Team at the Australian Schoolboys Cricket Championships.
 He later reflected, "When we were playing under-16 cricket in Victoria, you're playing against the best under-16 players in the state.
 So that prepared you for your future in Premier Cricket, I thought that was a very good grounding."

 Initially more of a bowler, Yallop's coach at Richmond was former England international Frank Tyson, who had emigrated to Australia.
 "He helped me enormously" Yallop later wrote; "in those days, I was more a bowler than a batsman, and he turned me around.
 He worked with me for quite a few years to get me up to speed with my batting."
-In early 1971 Yallop toured Sri Lanka in an Australian Schoolboys side; he averaged 67.75 runs per inning in the three schoolboy internationals, the best of any Australian batsman.
+In early 1971 Yallop toured Sri Lanka in an Australian Schoolboys team; he averaged 67.75 runs per innings in the three schoolboy internationals, the best of any Australian batsman.

 Domestic debut

 Yallop made his senior cricket debut for Victoria in December 1972, scoring a half-century on debut against New South Wales.
-Although he spent most of the season as 12th man in the Victoria side, he scored a second half-century against Western Australia.
+Although he spent most of the season as 12th man in the Victoria team, he scored a second half-century against Western Australia.

 In 1973 Yallop played for Walsall in the Birmingham League.
 He also played some games for the Marylebone Cricket Club.

-Yallop did not play first-class cricket during the 1973–74 season, but returned to the Victoria side during the 1974–75 summer.
+Yallop did not play first-class cricket during the 1973–74 season, but returned to the Victoria team during the 1974–75 summer.
 He made his List A cricket debut in the Gillette Cup and scored 538 first-class runs during the season at an average of 38.28 runs per innings.
-These included scores of 34 and 30 against the touring England side and his debut first class century (100 not out) against South Australia.
+These included scores of 34 and 30 against the touring England team and his debut first class century (100 not out) against South Australia.

 In 1975 Yallop again played league cricket in England, scoring more than 3,000 runs for North Birmingham.
 In 22 games for Walsall he averaged 113 runs an innings and scored three centuries.